EthanBK/file_system_design/README.md

  1. Isolated user environment

-Each user has access only to its own directory/file.
+Each user has access only to its own directories/files.

 2. Hidden sub server

-Sub servers storing files are selected and controlled by the main server and are invisible to users.
+Sub servers are selected and controlled by the main server and are invisible to users.

 3. File replication

-Each file is replicated certain times (specified by developer) and stored in different sub servers randomly
+Each file is replicated certain times (specified by developer) and stored in different sub servers randomly.